 I mixed a darker turquoise color with the Patina color and it was perfect.

-I dabbed a bit of the thinned green paint on a lint free rag and rubbed the paint wash on all of the raised details.
+I dabbed a bit of the thinned green paint on a lint-free rag and rubbed the paint wash on all of the raised details.

-I let the green color wash dry then used a lint free rag to apply a white wash (thinned latex paint) over the green wash.
+I let the green color wash dry, then used a lint-free rag to apply a whitewash (thinned latex paint) over the greenwash.
 This is where I ran into a problem and I should have known better.

-I used a green acrylic paint.
+I used green acrylic paint.
 The kind that comes in little bottles at the craft store.
-I've found the paint tends to wash off when it gets damp.
+I’ve found the paint tends to wash off when it gets damp.
 That happened to me once upon a time with a stenciled design on painted furniture.

 The piece still turned out pretty, just not as much green as I would have liked.
 You can see in the photo above that I also brushed some green paint along the sides of the chest.